astronomer/docs/software/install-aws-standard.md

 As you follow the guide linked above, keep in mind:

 * Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
 For more information, refer to Astronomer's [Version Compatibility Reference](version-compatibility-reference.md).
-* We generally advise running the EKS control plane in a single security group.
+* Astronomer recommend running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
 * All security and access settings needed for your worker nodes should be configured in your Cloud Formation template.
 * If you create an EKS cluster from the UI, `kubectl` access will be limited to the user who created the cluster by default.
     * To give more users `kubectl` access, you'll have to do so manually.
     * [This post](https://web.archive.org/web/20190323035848/http://marcinkaszynski.com/2018/07/12/eks-auth.html) goes through how IAM plays with EKS.
 * Expect to see each of your underlying nodes in the EC2 console.
-    * Given Astronomer's default resource request of ~11 CPUs and ~40GB of memory, we recommend using either six m5.xlarge or three m5.2xlarge [instances](https://aws.amazon.com/ec2/instance-types/) for your cluster.
-To modify Astronomer's default resource requests, see step 8.
+    * The default Astronomer resource request is ~11 CPUs and ~40GB of memory.
+Astronomer recommends using either six m5.xlarge or three m5.2xlarge [instances](https://aws.amazon.com/ec2/instance-types/) for your cluster.
+To modify Astronomer default resource requests, see step 8.

 > **Note:** If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
 Learn more [here](https://github.com/ahmetb/kubectx).